 Some scientists believe that both nature and nurture play a role in the development of alopecia in an individual.
 It is theorized that people affected by the disease are genetically predisposed to factors that may eventually trigger the disease.
 Scientists speculate that other possible causes include aging, malnutrition, or side effects of medication.

 Hair regrowth is common with alopecia areata.
 Hair tends to grow back within six to 12 months and in some cases the hair grows back white.
 After a few years, it is possible that the hair will return to its normal color.
 The hair may also have a very fine texture when it regrows as well, but it also is possible that the hair will return to its normal texture.

-There are currently no cures for allopecia, but treatments include steroid injection and ultra violet therapy.
+There are currently no cures for alopecia, but treatments include steroid injection and ultraviolet therapy.
 In many cases, the hair will grow back on its own.
-Men suffering from male pattern balding may consider treatments such as hair transplantation or medication.
+Men who have male pattern balding may consider treatments such as hair transplantation or medication.
 Corticosteroids may also be prescribed to treat alopecia.
 Herbal remedies, massage and aromatherapy are a few alternative approaches that are also used to treat hair loss.
 Doctors may diagnose alopecia by performing a skin biopsy.

 Hair loss in a society that is heavily focused on youth and beauty can be a challenge for any individual.
 Luckily, alopecia is not a serious illness in relation to your overall health, and for the most part individuals are still able to live happy, normal lives.
 Research is still being done to better treat the different forms of alopecia.